Dog Bite Lawyers in Edwardsville, IL

 - Injury Claim Lawyer

-If you've been attacked by a dog, reach out to Halvorsen Klote now for a consultation.
-It's important to contact a local dog bite lawyer in Edwardsville, IL, right away if there are financial damages.
-Legal assistance doesn't cost you anything.
+If you've been attacked by a dog, don't hesitate to reach out to Halvorsen Klote today for a consultation.
+It's essential to contact a local dog bite lawyer in Edwardsville, IL, right away if there are financial damages.
+Legal representation doesn't cost you anything.
 At Halvorsen Klote, we charge on a contingency fee basis.
-This means that there aren't any upfront costs and you only pay if we win the case.
-Our Edwardsville, IL, dog bite lawyers are here to help.
-Call us today at 866-382-4167 or contact us online for a no risk, no obligation case review.
+This means that if we don't win your case you don't owe us anything and there aren't any upfront fees.
+Our Edwardsville, IL, dog bite lawyers are ready to help.
+Call us today at 866-382-4167 or contact us online for a complimentary case review.

-Our lawyers would be happy to discuss your case.
-We've won numerous cases and you can view our testimonials here.
+Our firm would be happy to discuss your case.
+We've won numerous cases and you can view our case results here.